Introduction:

 - Identify the base currency and the quoted currency in standard exchange rate notation.

-- Explain the relationship between the outright forward rate, the forward points, the spot rate, and interest rates, including the concept of interest rate parity, and the possibility and concept of covered interest arbitrage.
+- Explain the relationship between the outright forward rate, the forward points, the spot rate, and interest rates, including the concept of interest rate parity and the possibility and idea of covered interest arbitrage.

 - Distinguish between precious metals trading for physical delivery and book entry.